Wix review – the ultimate multitool

 You can also add it to “collection” so that people filtering/searching a particular category can find it there.
 For instance, if you sell tees & jeans, you can assign the product to their respective collections, so each product is placed within other similar products.

 Selling your services

-If you wish to sell your services through your website, Wix is great at that, too.
+Say, you're looking for a photography website builder for both displaying your art, and selling services through your site, Wix is great at that, too.
 The Wix Bookings can help you manage your calendar & bookings, giving your users a chance to quickly sign up, and helping you avoid overbooking.